iamjuni/MyLFS/README.md

 * Add support for the lfs 12.2 book (In progress)
 * Clean up the source code and ask user for the systemd or sysvinit book before installation (not started yet)

+## Warning ##

+As of 28th September, 2024 this script is not ready for use on your daily machine.
+Ignoring this warning will result in unexpected behaviour and a bricked machine.
+You have been warned

+WARNING: Most of the functionality in this script requires root privilages, and involves the partitioning, mounting and unmounting of device files.
+Use at your own risk.

 ## How to install
 ```
 git clone https://github.com/TheKingKerellos/MyLFS.git